membrane/api-gateway/distribution/examples/loadbalancing/2-dynamic/README.md

 Membrane API Gateway can balance requests to a number of different nodes.
 The nodes can be added and removed dynamically at runtime.

 The nodes can be organized in clusters.
 A Web based administration interface allows you to create and remove nodes and clusters.
-In addition a simple URL based interface can be used to add clusters and nodes.
+In addition, a simple URL based interface can be used to add clusters and nodes.

 ## Get Started